Watchdog eyes violent routing of protesters near White House

 An Interior Department watchdog office will investigate law enforcement and security forces’ violent clearing of protesters from a square in front of the White House earlier this month.

-Three Democratic lawmakers — Sen. Roy Wyden of Oregon and Reps.
-Raul Grijalva of Arizona and Debra Haaland of New Mexico — had asked Interior Department Inspector General Mark Lee Greenblatt to investigate the actions that night of the Park Police, who oversee some of the nation’s most iconic national monuments.
+Three Democratic lawmakers — Sen. Ron Wyden of Oregon and Reps.
+Raul Grijalva of Arizona and Debra Haaland of New Mexico — had asked Interior Department Inspector General Mark Lee Greenblatt to investigate the actions that night of the Park Police, who oversees some of the nation’s most iconic national monuments.

 Greenblatt agreed late last week, telling the lawmakers that Interior Secretary David Bernhardt had also asked for the review.

-Note: This story has been corrected to show first name of Sen. Wyden is Ron, not Roy.